digexco/Order-King-Mobile-Core/README.md

 Step 6.
 Add DAL methods
 Step 6.5.
 Add Mock Data

-Here a guide used to create a project structure: [Guide "Software Design of Mobile Applications"](https://books.binwell.com/software-design-of-mobile-applications/)
+Here a guide used to create a project structure: [Guide "Software Design of Mobile Applications"](https://github.com/SlavaChernikoff/guide-software-design-of-mobile-applications)

-Here is a link video with [detailed explanation (in Russian)](https://www.youtube.com/watch?v=KGKlIimwOaI)

 You can see ViewModel sample [in this file](OrderKingCoreDemo/OrderKingCoreDemo/BL/ViewModels/Hotel/HotelInfoViewModel.cs)